jharwell/libra/docs/dev/cxx-dev-guide.rst

       If it is used in a different module::

-        identifier::TWO
+        Identifier::TWO

       At a glance, a casual read or new developer would have no idea whether the referred to thing was (a) the mathematical constant 2, or (b) an enum value.
-If instead the values in the ``identifier`` enum were prefixed with ``ek``::
+If instead the values in the ``Identifier`` enum were prefixed with ``ek``::

-        enum class identifier {
+        enum class Identifier {
         ekONE,
         ekTWO,
         ekTHREE